JessKelly91/intramind-ai-agent/NEXT_STEPS.md

 This guide outlines the recommended path to complete your AI agent and make it portfolio-ready.

-## 🎯 Current Status (Updated: November 4, 2025 - 10:40 AM)
+## 🎯 Current Status (Updated: November 4, 2025 - 11:30 AM)

 **Week 1: COMPLETE ✅🎉** - Full end-to-end system working!
-**Week 2: IN PROGRESS 🚀** - Search quality improvements underway
+**Week 2: COMPLETE ✅🎉** - Comprehensive test suite implemented!

 ### 🎊 Latest Achievement
-**`min_score` Search Filtering Feature** - Just completed and tested!
-- Filter search results by similarity threshold (0.0-1.0)
-- Full stack implementation with comprehensive tests
-- Fixed critical metadata retrieval and score extraction bugs
+**Comprehensive Test Suite** - 55 tests covering all major components!
+- ✅ 18 tests for search workflow (unit + integration with mocks)
+- ✅ 13 tests for agent interface (search & streaming)
+- ✅ 18 tests for LangChain tools (all 5 tools covered)
+- ✅ 3 tests for API client
+- ✅ 3 integration tests for min_score feature
-- All 3 integration tests passing ✅
+- All 55 tests passing in ~4 seconds ✅

 ### ✅ Completed
 - All services started and running end-to-end